technofocus-pte/msignt2/Leveraging MLOps and Azure OpenAI for Targeted Marketing Contoso Bank's Journey to Expand Borrower Base.md

 **At the end of this lab you will know how-to:**

-1. Import data sets to storage account and filter/ usisng python SDK notebook
+1. Import data sets to storage account and clean the data using python SDK notebook
 2. Build a Machine learning model using Azure machine Learning
 3. Use AI-based recommendation systems for prediction
 4. Using insights from the enhanced segmentation
-5. Use Azure AI Services to perform Sentiment analysis and key phrase extraction
+5. Use Azure AI Search Services to enrich the chatbot with search
-6. use Azure AI Bot Service for customer engagement using chatbots
+6. use Azure AI Bot Service for customer engagement using chatbot

 **Tools/Technologies/Apps used :**